nf-core/callingcards/docs/htcf_specific.md

 export SINGULARITY_TMPDIR=$tmp
 export SINGULARITY_CACHEDIR=$tmp

-# if the repo is in this directory, then this relative path callingcards-mammals
+# if the repo is in this directory, then this relative path callingcards
 # will work.
-Otherwise, replace callingcards-mammals with the path, relative or
+Otherwise, replace callingcards with the path, relative or
 # absolute, to the correct main.nf
 # NOTE: you can also try the test_human profile
-nextflow run callingcards-mammals/main.nf -profile test_human,singularity,htcf -resume
+nextflow run callingcards/main.nf -profile test_human,singularity,htcf -resume
 ```

 Launch this with the command